Дата публикации 16.05.2018

 The adjectives that characterize the physical peculiarities of a human being and his speech

-The adjectives that characterize a human being, his peculiarities as well as the inanimate objects and abstract ideas
+characterize a human being, his peculiarities as well as the inanimate objects and abstract ideas

 So, this classification proves that the secondary meaning of the majority of the adjectives of taste are wider in their primary meaning and that they spread in different spheres of the objective reality, in other words, on the world of things, abstract ideas and the sphere of human relationships and actions.